epfl-si/wp-ops/docker/monitoring-wpprobe/README.md

 2. Deploy the new version with Ansible (the current branch will be used):
    `./ansible/wpsible -t monitoring --prod`
-   Note: you can check the active branch on openshift (Builds > Build > monitoring-wpprobe > Edit YAML: git/ref)
-3. Rebuild the buildConfig for the container (will rebuild the ImageStream and ImageStreamTag) on openshift:
+   Note: you can check the active branch on openshift (Builds > Build > monitoring-wpprobe > Edit YAML: git/ref) (3.
+Rebuild the buildConfig for the container (will rebuild the ImageStream and ImageStreamTag) on openshift:
    `oc start-build monitoring-wpprobe`
    The ouput gives you the id of the build:
-   `build.build.openshift.io/monitoring-wpprobe-71 started`
+   `build.build.openshift.io/monitoring-wpprobe-71 started`)
 4. Follow the logs
    `oc logs -f build.build.openshift.io/monitoring-wpprobe-71`
 5. Kick the pod that includes this container (tells openshift to use the latest ImageStream of the container):